coufalja/tugboat-logdb/README.md

 # tugboat-logdb

-This is the default Log DB implementation for the [Tugboat](https://github.com/coufalja/tugboat) library.
+This is the default LogDB implementation for the [Tugboat](https://github.com/coufalja/tugboat) library.

 ## How to use